|

 leaving things as

-is would be inefficient.
-In addition, Boost has spent
+is would have been inefficient.
+In addition, Boost had spent

-millions trying to broaden its appeal from urban to more middle America
+millions of dollars trying to broaden its appeal from urban to more

 (i.e. where Virgin is!) with its Unwronged campaign and Danica Patrick